anncam/Transformers/project/README.md

 ## **Overview**

+Goal:
-- Sentiment analysis to categorize hotel and restaurant reviews as good, bad, or neutral
+- Sentiment analysis of hotel and restaurant reviews
+- Good, bad, and neutral reviews
+- Use BERT model to accurately fill in masked words in the reviews

 ## **Model and Dataset**

-BERT Model
+BERT
+  - Encoder only transformer
+  - Masked language model - meaning it takes a piece of text with some removed tokens and then tries to correctly predict/fill in those missing tokens.
-  - **explain**
+  -

 Hotel Reviews data:
 - Trip Advisor Hotel Review data set with 20,000 reviews